jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter2/cells.md

 :::info Indicating Multiplicity to the Cell Generator

-When generating a cell you can use any case you'd like and Redwood will do the right thing when it comes to naming.
+When generating a cell you can use any case you'd like and Cedar will do the right thing when it comes to naming.
 These will all create the same filename (`web/src/components/BlogArticlesCell/BlogArticlesCell.{jsx,tsx}`):

 ```bash
 yarn rw g cell blog_articles